jpscardoso97/feed-products/README.md

 ### Considerations
     - Codebase is under ProductsImporter folder
+    - The answers for the Database Questions are in the answers.md under database folder.
     - First time writing command line commands for a .NET application (used to build Web APIs)
     - If I had more time I'd try to improve the importer factory to use something better than Enum to resolve each provider.
     - Regarding tests it would also be good to have a sample of each type of input file so that the parsers were also being tested.